joinmeow/amazon-cognito-passwordless-auth/client/README.md

 });
 ```

+> Note: When WebAuthn mediation is used (for example `conditional` or `immediate`), the configured FIDO2 `timeout` is ignored and the browser's default mediation behavior determines timing.

 ### Sign Up

 If your User Pool is enabled for self sign-up, users can sign up like so: